 When is the Best Time to Visit Australia?

-What Are the Best Places to Visit in Australia?
+What are the best places to visit in Australia?

-Sydney in New South Wales is as famous for its beaches as it is for its easily recognisable landmarks.
-Make the most of beautiful weather with a stroll along the six-kilometre path from Bondi to Coogee beaches.
-Experience more than 4,000 species of wildlife at the Taronga Zoo Sydney.
-For an incredible view of this harbourfront city, take a walk across, ride a bike over, or climb up the Sydney Harbour Bridge on a guided excursion.
+Sydney, located in New South Wales, is as famous for its beaches as it is for its iconic landmarks.
+Make the most of beautiful weather with a stroll along the six-kilometre walking path from Bondi to Coogee beaches.
+Discover more than 4,000 species of wildlife at Taronga Zoo, or shop up a storm in the Queen Victoria Building.
+For incredible views of the ‘Harbour City’, take a walk across, ride a bike over, or climb up the Sydney Harbour Bridge on a guided excursion.
 Visitors can also plan ahead and book a spectacular tour of the Sydney Opera House.

-What Are the Best Things to do in Australia?
+What are the best things to do in Australia?